ANCHO CHICKEN ENCHILADAS

 1. Preheat the oven to 180°C.

-2. To assemble the enchiladas, lay out the tortillas and spread with a thin layer of the pepper sauce.
-Next, add one eighth of the filling to the centre of each tortilla with a sprinkle of grated cheese.
+2. To assemble the chicken enchiladas, lay out the tortillas and spread with a thin layer of the pepper sauce.
+Next, add one-eighth of the filling to the centre of each tortilla with a sprinkle of grated cheese.
 Fold over the ends about 2cm and then roll over to seal.
 Place the enchiladas into a large, greased baking tray before spooning over about 1 tablespoon of the pepper sauce over the top of each enchilada.
 Finally, top each enchilada with a generous helping of grated cheese and place in the oven to bake for 20 minutes or until the cheese has started to become golden.

 3. Remove from the oven and allow your chicken enchiladas to cool for 2-3 minutes.
 Serve with fresh guacamole.